School District Nurses and Nurse of the Day

 SFUSD schools without an on-site School District Nurse have access to a Central Nurse Coordinator who can assist with hearing and vision screening, care planning and staff training.

 Some SFUSD schools have an on-site School District Nurse, two to five days per week, to provide students and families with direct services and linkages to community health services and programs.

 High School Wellness Programs provide behavioral health and health services to students in a safe and confidential setting.
-Each Wellness Program is staffed with a team of providers, including, a behavioral health counselor, social worker, School District Nurse, and a Community Health Outreach Worker at most sites.
+Each Wellness Program is staffed with a team of providers, including a behavioral health counselor, School Social Worker, School District Nurse (SDN), and a Community Health Outreach Worker (CHOW) at most sites.
 All services are free and confidential.
-For more information, visit: www.sfwellness.org.

 There are Wellness Programs in some K-8 and Middle Schools that provide health and wellness services to students.
 The Wellness team consists of a Wellness Coordinator, School District Nurse and Community Health Outreach Worker.
 Mental health counseling is provided by our central clinical team.
 Reach out to your School Site’s Wellness Program to see what services they offer for your students' individual needs.

 For more information, visit www.sfusd.edu/services/health-wellness.